mainmatter/mainmatter.com/src/posts/2022-10-12-making-a-bet-on-rust.md

 As mentioned above, Rust gives teams access to a level of efficiency, performance, and robustness that's far beyond that of most other technologies commonly used for web apps.
-Web apps written in Rust will have better response times while at the same time requiring fewer resources which saves money and energy (Shane Miller and Carl Lerche gave a
+Web apps written in Rust will have better response times while requiring fewer resources which saves money and energy (Shane Miller and Carl Lerche gave a
 [talk about how using Rust helps minimizing the environmental impact](<(https://www.youtube.com/watch?v=yQZaBtUjQ1w)>) of the systems we all build every day at AWS re:Invent 2021).